transcriptionpro/wuc-new/_posts/2016-05-14-bitcoin-debit-cards.md

 <p><h2 id="coinbase">Coinbase / Shift Card</h2>

 <p><center><img src="/images/shift-debit.jpg" /></center>
 <p><a href="https://www.shiftpayments.com/">Shift</a> was the first Bitcoin debit card available to U.S. residents.
-It is currently <a href="https://support.coinbase.com/customer/portal/articles/2228646">available to residents in 41 U.S. states.
+It is currently <a href="https://support.coinbase.com/customer/portal/articles/2228646">available to residents in 41 U.S. states</a>.
 <p>The Shift card connects to your Coinbase account.
 For each debit card purchase, it automatically withdrawals the necessary amount of bitcoins based on the dollar value of the transaction.
 <p>For now, the Shift card is completely free to use but costs $10 to purchase.
 Shift and Coinbase have both stated that in the future there will be transaction fees for each purchase.